 The example below shows the process of answering a question in a forum.
 A Service Task is used to represent the publishing of answer on Twitter, through the web service they provided.

-A Send Task is represents a task that sends a Message to another lane or pool.
+A Send Task is represents a task that sends a Message to another pool.
 The Task is completed once the Message has been sent.

 The example below shows the process of article approval, a Send Task is used to represent the creation and delivery of rejection message from moderator to author.

 A Receive Task indicates that the process has to wait for a message to arrive in order to continue.
 The Task is completed once the message has received.